Welcome to Christ Church New Brighton, Staten Island, New York

 6 AM Morning Prayer Rite I in the Chapel

-This Sunday is the Fifth Sunday in Lent
+This Sunday is the Fifth Sunday of Easter

-Sunday School Classes will meet in person and online.
+Sunday School Classes will meet this week in person and online.

 Noonday Prayer and Quiet Reflection

 Fr.
-Trevor began his 15 week series featuring lessons from the book "A Manual for the Art of Living" by Rev. Henderson Brome for our Facebook Live Noonday Prayer and Short Reflection.
+Trevor continues his 15 week series featuring lessons from the book "A Manual for the Art of Living" by Rev. Henderson Brome for our Facebook Live Noonday Prayer and Short Reflection.

 Click the link below to watch the broadcast.